 Sydney AEC Regent 2338, freshly restored just in time for the opening of the new Museum premises.

 The Sydney Bus Museum was formed in 1986 at Tempe in south Sydney, but in 2010 the premises became a working bus depot and the Museum needed to move.
-That process has been huge, and only now is the splendid new facility at Leichhardt, about 3 miles west of the city centre, ready to open.
-A special preview day for invited guests took place just before Christmas 2015 and the official opening day (invitation only) will be on 1 August 2016, after which it will open to the public on the first and third Sunday of each month starting from 7 August.
+That process has been huge, and only now is the splendid new facility at Leichhardt, about 3 miles west of the city centre, able to open.
+A special preview day for invited guests took place just before Christmas 2015 and the official opening day was on 1 August 2016, after which it opened to the public on the first and third Sunday of each month.
 It is hoped that the frequency of open days can be increased over time.
-So at last visitors will once again be able to see the Museum's superb collection, including Sydney Regent 2338 seen above, which has just undergone a painstaking total restoration by the team.
+So at last visitors can once again see the Museum's superb collection, including Sydney Regent 2338 seen above, which has just undergone a painstaking total restoration by the team.
 Many thanks to Garth Wyver (one of that team) for sending me the photo and the info.

 A COUPLE OF PICTURES FROM NEW SOUTH WALES